bomonike/bomonike.github.io/ignition.md

 * <strong>Gateway</strong> server executes modules, provides Launchers, then communicates with clients Launched from the Gateway:
-* <strong>Perspective Designer</strong> is Induction's design IDE to configure and build projects.
+* <strong>Perspective Designer</strong> is inductiveautomation's design IDE to configure and build projects.
 * Sessions are runtimes of the Perspective Module run in a browser.
 * Vision clients are a legacy module superceded by Perspective.